aiven/aiven-docs/docs/products/opensearch/howto/sample-dataset.md

 with recipes, rating and nutrition information from [Epicurious](https://www.epicurious.com).

-Let\'s take a look at a sample recipe document:
+Let's take a look at a sample recipe document:

 ``` json
 {